pmaxted/xamidimura/README.md

 	-4 = Unexpected response from TCS
 	-6 = Problem with filter wheel (code not active)
 	```
+Status codes are defined at the top of the script.

 The code for the interuptions need to be written.

 - Exposure requests that are not completed (due to weather alert, TCS timeout etc) are noted in the observing log table, by fits headers are not saved.

 - No unit tests created yet.